wesovilabs/exkorpion/README.md

 ### First steps

   - Once we have added exkorpion dependency to our test we can run the below command.
-This will created a **scenario** directory on our poejct and it will include a scenario_helper.exs
+This will creae a **scenario** directory on our poejct with a file named **scenario_helper.exs**.

   ```elixir

     mix exkorpion.init
   ```

+  - By default **Exkorpion** will search files ended by **.._scenario.exs** inside directory scenarios.
+This could be easyly customized (We explain in following articles.)